kpavlov/jreactive-8583/README.md

 2. Then you create a [`Iso8583Client`][Iso8583Client] providing `MessageFactory` and, optionally, `SocketAddress`
 3. Add one or more custom [`IsoMessageListener`][IsoMessageListener]s to handle `IsoMessage`s.
 4. Configure the client.
 You may omit this step if you're fine with default configuration.
-5. Initialize client.
+5. Initialize a client.
 Now it is ready to connect.
 6. Establish a connection.
 By default, if connection will is lost, it reconnects automatically.
 You may disable this behaviour or change _reconnectInterval_.
 7. Verify that connection is established
 8. Send `IsoMessage` asynchronously